 At about the same time, ideas about the legendary nature of Atlantis were combined with stories of other lost continents, such as Mu and Lemuria, by other occult fabulists.

 In our time, the allure of Atlantis is undiminished, as evidenced by the popular Sci-Fi Show, Stargate Atlantis.
 What is it about this subject which we find so compelling?

 First comes the obvious question — did Atlantis really exist?
 If so, where would it have most likely been?
 Why did it disappear?
 Are parts of its magical culture preserved in contemporary cultures?
 These and other questions continue to vex us.

 As legend would have it, well over 11,000 years ago there existed an island nation in the middle of the Atlantic Ocean populated by a noble and powerful race.
 Atlantis experts believe the civilization flourished from about 60,000 to 11,000 BCE.

-The people of Atlantis possessed great wealth thanks to their island’s natural resources.
+The people of Atlantis possessed great wealth thanks to their island’s abundant natural resources.
 Atlantis was a center for trade and commerce.
 Its influence penetrated well into Europe, Africa and the Mediterranean.

-We don't know much about Atlantis' political, social systems and degree of development since the only dialogue which speaks of it, the Critias, is brief and incomplete, and consists of mostly geographical information.
+We don't know much about Atlantis' political, social systems and degree of development since the only dialogue which speaks of it, The Critias, is brief and incomplete, and consists mostly of geographical information.